-10 UNESCO World Heritage Sites In Croatia And Why You Should Visit Each One
+10 UNESCO Sites In Croatia & Why You Should Visit Each One

-Croatia is among the top tourist destinations in Europe – it’s a country rich in history, culture, and has some of the most beautiful islands in the world.
+Croatia is among the top tourist destinations in Europe – it’s a country rich in history and culture and has some of the most beautiful islands in the world.
 Apart from over a thousand islands and islets on its Adriatic coastline, Croatia also boasts ten UNESCO World Heritage Sites that are not to be missed.

-There used to be eight Croatia UNESCO World Heritage Sites up until 2017, when two more where added to the list, bringing the total to a round ten.
-In the meantime, another ten sites are currently being considered as world heritage.
-For now, however, they remain on the “Tentative List”.
-We did include a handful of the most interesting ones of those at the end of this post, too, as they may well become actual UNESCO World Heritage Sites in Croatia in the near future.
+There used to be eight Croatia UNESCO World Heritage Sites until 2017, when two more were added to the list, bringing the total to around ten.
+Another ten sites are currently being considered for inclusion in the UNESCO World Heritage Croatia list.
+For now, however, they remain on the “Tentative List.”

-This list of UNESCO World Heritage Sites in Croatia that are protected preserved, and identified as national heritage make great places to visit in fall (autumn) when the summer crowds have dissipated.
+This list of UNESCO World Heritage Sites in Croatia that are protected, preserved and identified as national heritage makes magnificent places to visit in the fall (autumn) when the summer crowds have dissipated.

 1. Stećci – Medieval Tombstones Graveyards

-The newest addition to the list are the Stećci, the Medieval Tombstones Graveyards, which are also found in Bosnia and Herzegovina, Montenegro & Serbia.
-There are 30 sites, located in four countries.
+The newest addition to the list is the Stećci, the Medieval Tombstones Graveyards, which are also found in Bosnia and Herzegovina, Montenegro & Serbia.
+There are 30 sites located in four countries.

-So what are Stećci?
+So what is Stećci?
 They are cemeteries and regionally distinctive medieval tombstones.
 They date back to the 12th century and are carved from limestone.
-The Stećci feature a broad range of decorative motifs and inscriptions that represent iconographic continuities within medieval Europe as well as locally distinctive traditions.
+The Stećci feature a broad range of decorative motifs and inscriptions representing iconographic continuities within medieval Europe and locally distinctive traditions.

 Why Visit The Stećci?